 On July 1st, 2023, Universal Analytics will no longer be accepting new data hits.
 This means that if you’re still using Universal Analytics for your website or app analytics, it’s time to start considering a transition to Google Analytics 4 (GA4)

-How to Backup Google Universal Analytics Data?
+How do I Backup Google Universal Analytics Data?